Undergraduate Research Grants

 - Cottey College will define Undergraduate Research as any investigation or inquiry that is conducted by an undergraduate student and makes an intellectual or creative contribution to the discipline (Wentzel, 1997).

-- Students who have declared a baccalaureate major with at least a 3.0 GPA as well as faculty sponsors are eligible to apply for grants up to $2,000.
+- Baccalaureate students with at least a 3.0 GPA as well as faculty sponsors are eligible to apply for grants up to $2,000.

-- Faculty sponsors or students with at least a 2.50 GPA are eligible to apply.
-Students who conduct research for academic credit or capstone research are not eligible for this funding opportunity.
+- Students who conduct research for academic credit or capstone research are not eligible for this funding opportunity.